 - Seattle Study Club and Mountain West Dental Forum member

+In addition, he holds a patent for a Virtual Articulator, a computer-based technology that allows dentists to navigate 3-D data to help correct jaw movement.
+He also has a patent pending for an advanced retainer design.
 But his expertise is only part of what makes our office a patient favorite.
 Dr. Richter has the kind of personality that can make anyone feel comfortable, which is why patients of all ages enjoy visiting our fun, friendly practice!

 When he’s not hard at work creating wonderful smiles, Dr. Richter loves spending time with his wife and five sons, enjoying the beautiful Colorado outdoors snow skiing, water skiing, and mountain biking.